waleska404/algorithms-visualizer/README.md

 - JUnit for testing.

 ## Features
+- Sorting Algorithms
   - Visualize Bubble Sort.
   - Visualize Quick Sort.
   - Change list size.
   - Randomize values of the list.
+- Path Finding Algorithms
+  - Visualize Dijkstra's algorithm.
+  - Tap a cell in the grid to become a wall.
+  - Create random walls.
+  - Clear the grid.

 ## Future Features (Contributions are welcome!)
 - Space and time complexity information.